Star C Programming

 - To impart the knowledge about pointers which is the backbone of effective memory handling.

-- To study the advantages of user defined datatype which provides flexibility for application development.
+- To study the advantages of a user-defined data type which provides flexibility for application development.

 - To teach the basics of preprocessors available With C compiler.